MukeshKumarSingh1/Cyber-Threat-Intelligence-CTI-Framework/README.md

 # Cyber-Threat-Intelligence-CTI-Framework

-This project conceptualizes, designs, and documents a structured Cyber Threat Intelligence (CTI) Framework to empower legal, technical, and security professionals with a robust, systematic approach to real-time threat intelligence.
+This project presents a streamlined, modular Cyber Threat Intelligence (CTI) Framework.
+It outlines a real-time, intelligence-driven approach for detecting, analyzing, and responding to cyber threats, with practical applications across legal, technical, and security domains.

-This CTI Framework defines a robust, layered, and intelligence-led defense model, integrating best-of-breed methodologies—from initial intelligence sourcing to operational response and continuous refinement.
-Each component—from HUMINT to threat hunting—is purposefully designed to enhance resilience, support legal compliance, streamline technical workflows, and fortify organizational security operations.
+**Key Features:**

+  Intelligence Collection: Ingests data from OSINT, HUMINT, SIGINT, and dark web sources.

+  Analytical Models: Uses MITRE ATT&CK, Kill Chain, Diamond Model, and Pyramid of Pain for structured threat analysis.

+  Legal Alignment: Applies TLP classification, evidence handling, and compliance with privacy and sharing protocols.

+  Technical Integration: Works with SIEM, EDR, TIPs, and SOAR platforms for automated detection and response.

+  Security Operations: Supports threat hunting, red teaming, and continuous defense improvement using KPIs and feedback loops.

+**Outcome:**

+A practical, scalable framework that empowers organizations to build a threat-informed defense strategy—legally compliant, technically sound, and operationally effective.